Azure/Industrial-IoT/docs/tutorials/tut-use-postman.md

 ### Browse nodes and read telemetry value

 1. Once you have an application and endpoints, execute `Registry: Get endpoints` to get your base endpoint ID for the OPC PLC.
 This will be one where the `endpointUrl` is on port 50000.
 Copy the `id` (endpoint id).
-2. Execute the request `Twin: Browse endpoint for ID`, using the `id` in the URL.
+2. Execute the request `Twin: Browse nodes`, using the `id` in the URL.
 ![img](../media/ex3-twinbrowsebyid.png)
 3. Copy the `nodeId` of the objects (displayName: Objects) node.
 In our case this was `i=85`.
 4. Execute the request `Twin: Browse target node`, replace the ID in the URL with the `id` from above, and add the node ID to the query parameter.
 If the node id includes special characters such as a '/' or ':' then you should URL Encode the parameter by right-clicking the selection and choosing the Postman option 'EncodeUriComponent'.